About the James Brown African American Room (JBAAR)

 The Friends of the James Brown African American Room support the pioneering work of James Brown by raising funds to purchase more books, music, films, and reference materials, and enabling the Library to offer more programs and exhibitions.
 Together, the Newark Public Library and the Friends of the James Brown African American Room are working to achieve Mr. Brown’s vision to document, preserve, and foster the history, culture, and literary achievements of African Americans, and share it with everyone who uses the Library.

 The James Brown African American Room has a collection that is principally for browsing and provides cross-disciplinary access to materials about African American life, history, and culture.
 Titles of current interest, classics, and standard reference sources are available.
 Reference, readers’ advisory, and programs are offered.
-Programs include the James Brown Memorial Lecture Series, Black History Month, Lorraine Hansberry Lecture Series, Malcolm X Remembered, W.E.B.
-Du Bois Reading Circle and Frances E.W.
+Past programs have included the James Brown Memorial Lecture Series, the Lorraine Hansberry Lecture Series, Malcolm X Remembered, and the W.E.B.
+Du Bois Reading Circle.
+Current programs include Black History Celebration and the Frances E.W.
 Harper Literary Society.
 The Newark Public Library specializes in African American studies.

 Contact the Friends of the James Brown African American Room: email@example.com